 Cost: New memberships are $253 for 12 months; renewals are $192.50.*

-About: The Myotherapy Association of Australia works with governments, educators and other key stakeholders to advance the myotherapy industry and provide improved access to myotherapy services.
+About: Established in 1989, the Myotherapy Association of Australia (formerly IRMA) works closely with governments, educators and other key stakeholders to advance the myotherapy industry and provide improved access to myotherapy services.
+It remains Australia’s only association dedicated solely to the needs of myotherapists and myotherapy profession.

 Cost: Student membership is free.
-New myotherapy graduates can join within 12 months of graduation for $340.*
+New myotherapy graduates can join within 12 months of graduation for $395.* (This fee includes insurance).

 About: MMA (formerly known as Australian Association of Massage Therapy (AAMT)) was formed in 2003 as a not-for-profit organisation to represent massage therapists nationwide.
 It has more than 8,600 members across Australia and is committed to upholding and promoting the highest quality of standards in the field of massage therapy.